kdshah6593/Stock-Tracker/Notes.md

 1. Create Navbar x
 2. User Signout x
 3. Add before_action so only logged in user can do actions in site x
-4. New WatchList Form
+4. New WatchList Form x
-5. New Portfolio Form
+5. New Portfolio Form x
 6. Validations for Watchlist and Portfolio
 7. Stock Purchase Form
 8. Add Stock Form in Watchlist Show page